GiovanniReniero/Medium-Page/README.md

 Current HTML 5 and CSS 3.

 ## Setup
-Dowload all files and then drag the index.html file into any browser of your choice.
-My personal favourite is Brave which is built on Chrome tech.
+Dowload all files and then drag the index.html file into any browser that supports HTML 5 and CSS 3.
+No Bootstrap used!

 ## Status
-Minor updates on going.
+Minor updates ongoing.

 ## Inspirtion
 To practice some basic front end design features 😀